 For these hazards, you’ll need to install local exhaust ventilation.

-When welding outside, what kind of welding fume protection do you need?
+When welding outside, what kind of fume protection do you need?

-When welding outside, the wind handles most of the work to disperse the fumes and gases.
+When welding outside, the wind handles most of the work to disperse the fumes.
 What you need to do is position yourself so the wind drives the fumes away from you.
 However, if you weld toxic metals, you need to wear a welding respirator.

-When you weld outside, you probably do it with stick or flux-cored welding that can shield the puddle from the wind.
-However, these processes produce a lot of welding fumes.
+When you weld outside, you probably do it with stick or flux-cored welding because they can protect the puddle against the wind.
+However, these processes produce a lot of fumes.

-If you use these processes to weld toxic materials such as stainless steel, you will have a dangerous combination that will produce a lot of toxic fumes.
-For this, you need additional protection.
+If you use these processes to weld toxic materials such as stainless steel, you need additional protection.

-The problem is that more reliable protection methods such as local exhaust ventilation are not practical outside because the wind will interfere with the capturing hood’s airflow.
+The problem is that heavy-duty protection methods such as local exhaust ventilation are not practical outside because the wind will interfere with the capturing hood’s airflow.

 The only option you have left is to use a welding respirator for added safety.